IBM/serverless-home-automation/README.md

 curl -v -u ${username}:${password} https://stream.watsonplatform.net/speech-to-text/api/v1/models
 ```

-Openwhisk:
+IBM Cloud Functions:
 Add -vv to any wsk command `wsk -vvv action list` to view the
-Also, check the activity log in the [Openwhisk dashboard](https://console.bluemix.net/openwhisk/dashboard)
+Also, check the activity log in the [IBM Cloud Functions dashboard](https://console.bluemix.net/openwhisk/dashboard)

 Raspberry Pi:
 Run `journalctl -ru node-mqtt` to view the stdout and stderr output of the Raspberry Pi's node server